 The Canon Digital SLRs all have remote use functionality.
 Check out the dslrfocus website and it's associated Yahoo discussion group.

-The SPC900NC, 840K and 740K are identical.
+The TouCam Pro 840K is the latest Philips incarnation of the original 740K.
+It has exactly the same lens thread and electronics, only the casing is different.
 Do not be fooled by the greater frame rate as this is still a USB1.1 webcam and frames are limited by USB bandwidth to 5fps 640x480 uncompressed.

-- If you wanting to buy a webcam, look for the use of a CCD chip and at least 1Lux sensitivity or better.
-Better is 0.1 Lux.
+- If you wanting to buy a webcam, look for the use of a CCD chip and 1Lux sensitivity

 - Click here for specifications of a wide range of webcams